-(b) Exposure without an issue specific rating (i.e. unrated exposure)
+- (b) Exposure without an issue specific rating (i.e. unrated exposure) - (i) Where the sovereign has no issuer rating and none of its other debt obligations has an issue specific rating, a 100% risk-weight should be allocated to the exposure.

-- (i) Where the sovereign has no issuer rating and none of its other debt obligations has an issue specific rating, a 100% risk-weight should be allocated to the exposure. - (ii) Where the sovereign has an issuer rating and/or any of its other debt obligations has an issue specific rating, the following instructions apply: - (A) Where the sovereign has an issuer rating, the risk-weight which is applicable to that rating based on Table 1 should be allocated to the exposure.
-However, if the applicable risk-weight is lower than 100%, the exposure should be senior (i.e. unsubordinated) in order for the lower risk-weight to apply. - (B) Where any of the other debt obligations of the sovereign has an issue specific rating, the risk-weight which is applicable to that rating based on Table 1 should be allocated to the exposure.
-However, if the applicable risk-weight is lower than 100%, the exposure should rank pari passu or senior to the rated debt obligation in all respects in order for the lower risk-weight to apply.
+- (ii) Where the sovereign has an issuer rating and/or any of its other debt obligations has an issue specific rating, the following instructions apply: - (A) Where the sovereign has an issuer rating, the riskweight which is applicable to that rating based on Table 1 should be allocated to the exposure.
+However, if the applicable risk-weight is lower than 100%, the exposure should be senior (i.e. unsubordinated) in order for the lower risk-weight to apply.
+If the applicable risk-weight is equal to or higher than 100%, the institution is required to allocate the applicable risk-weight to the exposure only if the exposure ranks pari passu with, or is subordinate to, senior unsecured debt obligations of the issuer (see section 69(4) of the BCR). - (B) Where any of the other debt obligations of the sovereign has an issue specific rating, the risk-weight which is applicable to that rating based on Table 1 should be allocated to the exposure.
+However, if the applicable risk-weight is lower than 100%, the exposure should rank pari passu with, or should be senior to, the rated debt obligation in all respects in order for the lower risk-weight to apply.
+If the applicable risk-weight is equal to or higher than 100%, the institution is required to allocate the applicable risk-weight to the exposure only if the exposure ranks pari passu with, or is subordinate to, the rated debt obligation (see section 69(3) of the BCR). - (C) Where both (A) and (B) above apply, the reporting institution will have the discretion to choose which one to allocate to the exposure. - (c) Despite (a) and (b) above: - (i) where an overseas banking supervisory authority exercises its discretion under Basel II to permit banks in its jurisdiction to allocate a lower risk-weight to domestic currency exposures to its sovereign, the reporting institution may allocate the same lower riskweight to its domestic currency exposure to that sovereign; - (ii) where (i) above is not applicable (e.g. the banking supervisory authority concerned has not yet adopted Basel II, or has adopted Basel II but has not exercised its discretion referred to in (i)), the institution may allocate to its domestic currency exposure to a sovereign a risk-weight of

-- (C) Where both (A) and (B) above apply, the reporting institution will have the discretion to choose which one to allocate to the exposure. - (c) Despite (a) and (b) above: - (i) where an overseas banking supervisory authority exercises its discretion under Basel II to permit banks in its jurisdiction to allocate a lower risk-weight to domestic currency exposures to its sovereign, the reporting institution may allocate the same lower risk-weight to its domestic currency exposure to that sovereign; - (ii) where (i) above is not applicable (e.g. the banking supervisory authority concerned has not yet adopted Basel II, or has adopted Basel II but has not exercised its discretion referred to in (i)), the institution may allocate to its domestic currency exposure to a sovereign a risk-weight of - (A) 0% if the exposure arises from a loan granted by the institution to the sovereign; - (B) 10% if the exposure arises from fixed rate debt securities with a residual maturity of less than one year or floating rate debt securities of any maturity; or - (C) 20% if the exposure arises from fixed rate debt securities with a residual maturity of not less than one year. - 3.
+- (A) 0% if the exposure arises from a loan granted by the institution to the sovereign; - (B) 10% if the exposure arises from fixed rate debt securities with a residual maturity of less than one year or floating rate debt securities of any maturity; or - (C) 20% if the exposure arises from fixed rate debt securities with a residual maturity of not less than one year. - 3.
 Relevant international organization exposures are risk-weighted at 0%.